 The Applied Health Behavior Research curriculum was created to provide didactic instruction on topics that are relevant and critical to all clinical and behavioral research.
-Our courses are skills-based and fulfill specific competencies required for supporting rigorous health behavior and research.
+Our courses are skills-based and fulfill specific competencies required for supporting rigorous health behavior and clinical research.

 Applied Data Management